Information Security Roles and Responsibilities

 To comply with ISO 27001 Annex A 5.2 you are going to implement the ‘how’ to the ‘what’ the control is expecting.
 In short measure you are going to

-• Write a roles and responsibilities document
+• Write an ISO 27001 roles and responsibilities document

 • Set out what roles you have and the responsibilities those roles undertake